coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 ### Creating a Lich

-"Lich" is an acquired template that can be added to any humanoid creature (referred to hereafter as the base creature), provided it can create the required phylactery; see The Lich's Phylactery, below.
+“Lich” is an acquired template that can be added to any humanoid creature (referred to hereafter as the base creature), provided it can create the required phylactery; see The Lich’s Phylactery, below.

-A lich has all the base creature's statistics and special abilities except as noted here.
+A lich has all the base creature’s statistics and special abilities except as noted here.

-**Size and Type:** The creature's type changes to undead.
+**Size and Type:** The creature’s type changes to undead.
 Do not recalculate base attack bonus, saves, or skill points.
 Size is unchanged.

 **Hit Dice:** Increase all current and future Hit Dice to d12s.

-**Armor Class:** A lich has a +5 natural armor bonus or the base creature's natural armor bonus, whichever is better.
+**Armor Class:** A lich has a +5 natural armor bonus or the base creature’s natural armor bonus, whichever is better.

 **Attack:** A lich has a touch attack that it can use once per round.
 If the base creature can use weapons, the lich retains this ability.
 A